-Ban on products made from forced labour
+Ban on products made with forced labour

 Forced labour is a matter of global concern.
 It has been addressed by the ILO, the OECD, and the G7.
-Indeed, United Nations Sustainable Development Goal 8.7 commits to eradicating forced labour by 2030.
+United Nations Sustainable Development Goal 8.7 commits to eradicating forced labour by 2030.

 On the EU level, Commission President Ursula Von der Leyen used her 2021 State of the Union address to announce a future legislative instrument intended to tackle the use of forced labour in global value chains.
 A Communication on decent work worldwide was published in February 2022 and the Commission’s proposal for a Regulation prohibiting forced labour across global value chains was announced in September 2022.